Copyright Evidence

 Copyright Evidence is an English language wiki encyclopedia of empirical studies on copyright.
-It categorises legal studies on copyright so as to inform the public and policy development based on evidence.
+The website categorises legal studies on copyright through open collaboration and the use of wiki-based editing system MediaWiki.
+It exists to inform the public and policy development based on evidence.
 It was setup and run by CREATe at the University of Glasgow.

 History

 Copyright Evidence was established in 2014 by Theo Koutmeridis, Kris Erickson, and Martin Kretschmer, as a project undertaken by the CREATe research centre.
 The project aims to be a consolidated and interdisciplinary “central source” for evidence-based copyright studies, where users can examine findings and methodology transparently.

 An editorial board was established in December 2017, which included the appointment of a sub-editor responsible for growing the existing base of studies.

 Methodology

 Initial studies eligible for Copyright Evidence were identified using a snowball sampling methodology, beginning with a literature review by Watson, Zizzo and Fleming.
 Thereafter: 103 working papers and pre-prints were identified through the SSRN e-journal Intellectual Property: Empirical Studies (published between November 1996 and July 2015); 81 studies via literature reviews by Handke, Kretschmer, and Kheria; and 50 governmental reports as proposed by CREATe doctoral candidates.

 Ongoing growth of Copyright Evidence is achieved by search-based identifications.
 A literature review, conducted by the University of Illinois, confirmed the veracity and comprehensiveness of Copyright Evidence in late-2018.